-- (3) As for the type of employment relationships, the administrative procedure from which the subsample is derived records only employment subject to social security contributions.
-This includes part-time work of more than 15 hours per week but excludes marginal part-time, Civil Servants9 and Military as well as self-employed and their unpaid family members.
-Even with these restrictions, still nearly 80 per cent of gainful employment in Germany was subject to social security contributions (Knuth 1999b: 13)10 during the period covered by the data set. - (4) As for unemployment, the data set contains only unemployment spells during which some kind of compensation was successfully claimed from the Federal Employment Service.
-A person without a job and seeking work may be registered as unemployed without being entitled to any compensation which was the case for more than 20 per cent of unemployment entrants in 1995 (IAB 2000: 61).
+(4) As for unemployment, the data set contains only unemployment spells during which some kind of compensation was successfully claimed from the Federal Employment Service.
+A person without a job and seeking work may be registered as unemployed without being entitled to any compensation - which was the case for more than 20 per cent of unemployment entrants in 1995 (IAB 2000: 61).
 Since information on unemployment compensation is unreliable in the data set before 1980 (Bender et al. 1996: 27), our analysis is restricted to the period from 1980 to 1995.

-As from 1991, the IABES contains also data of employment relationships in East Germany.
-Being interested in the whole period covered by the sample, we have restricted our analysis to employment and unemployment careers that evolved exclusively in the old Laender - individuals with one or more records from the New Laender were excluded.12
+As from 1991, the IABES contains also data on jobs in East Germany.
+Being interested in the whole period covered by the sample, we have restricted our analysis to employment and unemployment careers that evolved exclusively in the old Laender - individuals with one or more records from the New Laender were excluded.